| |

 How to Use the Homeschool GPA Calculator

-2. Select the grade earned from the dropdown.
-If you choose “P” (Pass), credits will count but no GPA points are added.
-“NP,” “W,” or “I” are excluded entirely.
+If you choose “P” (Pass), the credits will count but won’t affect GPA.
+Grades like “NP,” “W,” or “I” are excluded completely.

 Understanding GPA

-Most colleges will look at both.
-Some recalculate Grade Point Average using their own system, but including both weighted and unweighted GPAs on a homeschool transcript helps present a complete picture of your student’s work.
+Most colleges look at both.
+Some will recalculate grades using their own system, but including both weighted and unweighted GPA on a homeschool transcript makes your grading approach clearer and easier to understand.

 Common Letter Grade to GPA Scale